Math, Science, and Engineering

 Dr. Sudipta Biswas

 Dr. Sudipta Biswas is a Residential Biology Faculty at South Mountain Community college.
 She has a master’s degree in Zoology and Ph.D. in Neuroscience.
-She previously worked at A.S.U as a post-doctoral researcher and instructor for upper division neuroscience courses.
-She has been teaching in Maricopa since 2014 and currently develops and teaches general biology, allied health, anatomy & physiology along with being the co-lead Health Sciences FOI coordinator.
+She previously worked at A.S.U as a post-doctoral researcher and instructor for upper-division neuroscience courses.
+She has been teaching in Maricopa since 2014 and currently develops and teaches general biology, allied health, anatomy & physiology courses.
+She coordinates undergraduate research projects and is a mentor for the STEM-PREP Academy.

 Dr. Paul Bosch has been teaching biology at SMCC since 2005, but began his teaching career in 1985.
 He teaches primarily Human Anatomy and Physiology (Bio 201 & 202) and Environmental Biology (Bio 105), but also teaches most other biology classes.
 His goal is to help students master the concepts and major principles of each class, so that they can be informed citizens and successful in future science related careers.